binaryphile/binaryphile.github.io/_posts/2018-08-06-approach-bash-like-a-developer-part-10-test-independence.md

 namespaces.
 If they are independent, such a missed assignment would result in an empty value when referenced instead of a wrong value.

-That, however, is still not going to cause the mistake to be caught, at least in the case of a variable.
-An empty value is as bad as a wrong value.
+In fact, once we get rid of the problem of having a wrong assignment hanging around, we also want bash to tell us if we try to use a variable which hasn't been assigned at all.
+A non-existent variable is as bad as a wrong value.

 Unset, Match, Game
 ------------------

-The first thing to do in our test script is to cause unset values to cause bash to exit with an error message:
+The first thing to do in our test script is to cause unset variables to cause bash to exit with an error message:

 {% highlight bash %}
 set -o nounset
 {% endhighlight %}

-While this will cause unset variables to be detected, it will also do the same for the code under test, which may be undesirable.
-The solution is to either make sure the code under test also doesn't try to use unset variables or to toggle the setting around the function call under test.
+While this will cause unset variables to be detected, it also applies for the code the test will be calling, which may be undesirable if it wasn't designed for that.

-The smart choice is to make sure the code under test also doesn't try to use unset variables if possible.
+The solution is to either make sure the code under test also uses *nounset*, or to toggle *nounset* off before calling it.

+The smart choice is to make sure your code works with *nounset*.
+We'll be discussing it as part of *strict mode* in another post, so we'll deal with it there.

 She Sells Subshells by the Seashore
 -----------------------------------